Free, Partial fees apply

 Self referral, GP, DHB clinical services, Corrections

-The Circle of Security Parenting Programme is suitable for any parent with children who may be interested in understanding and improving their relationship with their children or may be struggling with managing challenging behaviours.
+The Circle of Security Parenting Programme is suitable for parents who may be interested in understanding and improving their relationship with their children or may be struggling with managing challenging behaviours.

 Access

-Access can be self/whānau or via Community mental health teams, Maternal Mental Health Team, Oranga Tamariki, CADS Parenting and Pregnancy Services and community organisations.
+Access can be via self/whānau referral or via Community Mental Health Teams, Maternal Mental Health Team, Oranga Tamariki, Plunket and community organisations.

 Dayspring Trust

-Circle of Security - Parenting programme is designed to help parents/caregivers to strengthen their relationship with their child(ren).
+The Circle of Security Parenting programme is designed to help parents/caregivers strengthen their relationship with their child(ren).

-This is an 8-week programme (during school terms) that runs for 2 hours each week and covers topics such as: understanding your child's emotional world, supporting your child's ability to manage emotions, enhancing the development of child's self-esteem, and honouring the desire for all children to feel secure.
+This is an 8-week programme with one 2-hour session each week on a Wednesday.
+The programme is run each school term.
+Each week builds on the previous week, with topics such as: understanding your child's emotional world, supporting your child's ability to manage emotions, enhancing the development of child's self-esteem, and honouring the desire for all children to feel secure.

 Face to face / Kanohi ki te Kanohi, Child / Tamariki friendly